 Marketers can and should personalize emails.
 Research shows emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.

-Despite the statistics that show how powerful personalization is, research also shows a lot of brands collect customer data, but don’t actually use it to personalize any content.
-In fact, seventy percent of brands aren’t personalizing emails, according to Experian.
+Despite the statistics that show how powerful personalization is, research also shows that many brands collect customer data but don’t actually use it to personalize any content.
+In fact, 70% of brands aren’t personalizing emails, according to Experian.

 However, media companies can personalize beyond the basics using dynamic content.

 Dynamic content allows media companies to create one email that has various components in it that change based on the subscriber.

 Let’s say a media company that offers streaming TV wants to email a discount to its audience.
 The company can send the same offer to everyone, but the images and message change based on the subscriber’s favorite show.

 With dynamic content, you can change a variety of aspects.
 You can showcase products that are specific to the subscriber’s interests, promote events based on a subscriber’s location, or change the message to suit the demographic of a specific audience.